DanMB/datocms-plugin-advanced-preview-buttons/README.md

-# [Your plugin name]
+# DatoCMS plugin - Advanced Preview Buttons

-[Describe what your plugin does, and how users you can configure it!
-Screenshots are always welcome!]
+This plugin allows you to add custom preview buttons below a slug field, which can use any fields from the record to generate a custom URL.